JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - code to delay anchor tag for play button until balloons pop taken from [nattik Gur-Arie](https://stackoverflow.com/questions/14434604/i-want-to-delay-a-link-for-a-period-of-500-with-javascript#:~:text=To%20delay%20a%20link%20with,it%20is%20inside%20the%20'%20'%20.)
 - Code for cards shake when matched adapted from [Susan Chen](https://susanschen.github.io/Memory-Game/ and the shake cards css was taken from [Animate.css](https://animate.style/)
 )
-bubbles converted into stars using code adapted from [coding Artist](https: //www.youtube.com/watch?v=LZx_Hyudmdw)
+- bubbles converted into stars using code adapted from [coding Artist](https: //www.youtube.com/watch?v=LZx_Hyudmdw)
+- code to prompt user to flip device on smaller devices adapted from [Jarrod Whitley](https://stackoverflow.com/uestions/50766953/how-can-i-code-a-pop-up-text-box-that-only-appears-on-mobile-devices-when-the-sc)

 ## Content